-Verification of this technology is on going.
+Verification of this technology is ongoing.
 We offer two examples of conveyors where field measurements validate the theory.

-Example 1: 1998 - Muja, Australia - 6 km; CEMA vs. Rubber Rheology (Reference Fig. 5c above) Fig. 6a illustrates CEMA and CDI theoretical power prediction versus measured power over a range of tonnages.
-The conveyor uses a rubber with properties between R1 and R2.

-Example 2: Designed 1972 and measured 2000 - Southern Ohio Coal, U.S.A. - 7 km

-Fig. 6b shows power vs. tonnage for CEMA and two rubber compounds with tonnage 02000 stph.
-Goodyear commissioned CDI to measure conveyor power draw with an older compound, similar to R1, and then remeasure the same conveyor with a new improved compound, similar to R2.
+- Example 1: 1989 Channar, Australia 20.5 km; Channar has worlds lowest rolling resistance power per ton per mile with a DIN f = 0.0085 (CEMA minimum f = 0.016 + idler losses).
+Theory and practice have better than 95% correlation index. - Example 2: 1996 ZISCO, Zimbabwe 16 km; ZISCO, 1996, was world's longest single flight troughed conveyor.
+The theory and practice have better than 95% correlation index. - Example 3: 1998 Muja, Australia 6 km; CEMA vs. Rubber Rheology (Reference Fig. 5c above) Fig. 6a illustrates CEMA and CDI theoretical power prediction versus measured power over a range of tonnages.
+Using LRRR, the theory and practice have better than 98% correlation index. - Example 4: Designed 1972 and measured 2000 Southern Ohio Coal, U.S.A.
+7 km Fig. 6b shows power vs. tonnage for CEMA and two rubber compounds with tonnage 0-2000 stph.
+Goodyear commissioned CDI to measure conveyor power draw with an older compound and then remeasure the same conveyor with a new improved compound.
 Note, CEMA does not differentiate between rubbers.
-The only change to the conveyor was the alteration of the bottom cover compound (carry and return idler and pulley contact - the belt has turnovers).
-Here we see a 20% reduction in power between rubbers and 24% reduction of R2 below CEMA.
-Stated as a penalty for use of an inferior rubber, this means that power consumption is increased 26% when using R1 vs. R2 compounds.
+The only change to the conveyor was the alteration of the bottom cover compound (carry and return idler and pulley contact the belt has turnovers).
+Here we see a 20% reduction in power between rubbers and 24% reduction below CEMA.
+Stated as a penalty for use of an inferior rubber, this means that power consumption is increased 26% when using the inferior compound.
 The conveyor was designed in 1972.
 Improvements to the 1972 design would yield further benefits.
+The theory and practice have better than 95% correlation index.